Blockchains are internet-native governments. They replace

 The Constitution is the Virtual Machine

-Not only do chains have judges and courts to execute the law, but they can change the law itself.
+Chains have judges and courts to execute the law, but that law can change over time.
 The boomer-gov would call these "constitutional amendments" - while the zoomer govs call these "hard forks".
 They can change everything from inflation or economic policies, siezing/freezing funds, speeding-up (or slowing down) certain procedures, change the costs for the entire system, literally anything you can imagine.
-When the boomer-gov "hard forks," it usually involves lots of violence, civil war, assassinations, asset siezure, revolutions, etc. Sometimes everyone just agrees that the system is broken and agrees to fix it non-violently (though this is exceptional).
-I'm not aware of any blockchain hardfork that resulted in death or civil war.
+When the boomer-gov "hard forks," it usually involves lots of violence, civil war, assassinations, asset siezure, revolutions, etc. Sometimes everyone just agrees that the system is broken and agrees to fix it non-violently (France is on it's 5th Republic but had less than 5 revolutions).
+The so-called "blocksize wars" in Bitcoin's history were literally digital wars that resulted in forks of the protocol; today, multiple chains claim to be the "true" successor of the Roman Empire.

 Corporations are DAOs

-On top of this constitution + legal framework, blockchains let you permissionlessly launch corporations (sometimes called DAOs).
+On top of this constitution + legal framework, blockchains let you permissionlessly launch corporations (DAOs).
 A DAO cannot do anything that goes against the core rules of the sovereign, much like how a corporation ultimately respects the legal system it incorporates within.
+E.g. an American corporation could not start enslaving people because that's illegal in America (though maybe not in other parts of the world).
 In addition to respecting the sovereign, they can pass their own bylaws and the judges (validators) will enforce them at every step.
-These DAOs can take many forms, most commonly just a partnership (multisig) or a joint-stock corporation (DAO).
+These DAOs can take many forms, most commonly just a partnership (multisig) or a joint-stock corporation with voting shares.
+Most corporations could only move some of their operations to a DAO today - they still lean heavily on natural-language courts.